oxo-crab/Writeup/DUCTF25/rw/rw_wp.md

 I was stuck here for a very long time, since i was trying ropping and using syscalls, unable to pivot the stack.
 Having no leak for system i couldnt call system directly from there, i tried fuzzing huge indexes to get leaks like those

-Then i realized the python binary might have plts which resolve the address thanks to gpt :')
+Then i realized the python binary might have plts which resolve the addresses, thanks to gpt :')

 ```
 $ objdump -d python3.10 | grep system